blinky101/blinky_lpc43xx/dual_core/README.md

 make flash
 ```

-If everything went right, the firmware should be running and blinking a LED.
+If everything went right, the firmware should be running and blinking some LEDS.

 ## FAQ